Saturday, August 11, 2012

 1972: The mayor of San Antonio, Texas declared it Cheech & Chong Day.

-1973: Bill Aucion offered to become the manager of Kiss after seeing them play at a New York City hotel.
+1973: Bill Aucoin offered to become the manager of KISS after seeing them play at the Crystal Ballroom of Hotel Diplomat in New York City the night before.

 1973: Maureen McGovern enjoyed a fast climb up the charts (20-9-1) and she remained at #1 with "The Morning After".
-Wings closed to #2 with "Live and Let Die" while the Stories were up from 8-3 with "Brother Louie".
-Diana Ross was at position #4 with her second big hit "Touch Me in the Morning" and Jim Croce's former #1 "Bad, Bad Leroy Brown" was at #5.
-The rest of the Top 10: Deep Purple with "Smoke on the Water", Marvin Gaye was up from 17-7 with "Let's Get It On", the Carpenters were on the way down with "Yesterday Once More", Charlie Daniels came in ninth with "Uneasy Rider" and Bobby "Boris" Pickett entered the Top 10 with "Monster Mash".
+Wings closed to #2 with "Live And Let Die" while the Stories were up from 8-3 with "Brother Louie".
+Diana Ross was at position #4 with her second big solo hit "Touch Me In The Morning" and Jim Croce's former #1 "Bad, Bad Leroy Brown" was at #5.
+The rest of the Top 10: Deep Purple with "Smoke On The Water", Marvin Gaye was up from 17-7 with "Let's Get It On", the Carpenters were on the way down with "Yesterday Once More", Charlie Daniels came in ninth with "Uneasy Rider" and Bobby "Boris" Pickett entered the Top 10 with "Monster Mash".

 1976: Keith Moon, drummer of the Who, collapsed and was hospitalized in Miami, Florida.

-1979: Led Zeppelin played their final concert in the U.K. at Knebworth Park, England.
+1979: Led Zeppelin played their final concert in the U.K. at the Knebworth Festival at Knebworth Park, in Knebworth, England.

 1979: Chic owned the top R&B song for the third week with "Good Times".